Best Home Loan Options in Australia (2026)

 5. Interest-only loan

-What it is: You only pay interest for the first 1-5 years.
+What it's: You only pay interest for the first 1-5 years.
 Your loan balance doesn't go down.

 Features: